scribu/wp-deviant-thumbs/readme.txt

 Please see the information about [using the main search](http://help.deviantart.com/577/) on deviantART.

-= Can I modifify the carousel skin? =
+= How can I modifify the carousel skin? =

-Yes, you can edit the files in `deviant-thumbs/jcarousel/skins/deviantart/`.
+You can edit 'deviant-thumbs/inc/carousel/carousel.css/'.

-Or, you can make a new one and place it in the skins directory.
-After that, you have to modify $deviant_thumbs_carousel_skin in the main plugin file, 'deviant-thumbs.php'.

 = Why isn't the cache working? =

-Probably because the plugin folder doesn't have writting permissions.
-If you don't know how to set file permissions, please read this [Codex tutorial](http://codex.wordpress.org/Changing_File_Permissions).
+Probably because the plugin can't create the folder 'deviant-thumbs/cache'.
+You can try to create the folder manually and set it's permissions to 757.
+See [Changing File Permissions](http://codex.wordpress.org/Changing_File_Permissions).